Are there Low-Cost or Free Summer Programs for High School Students?

 This program is designed for minority and female students who are rising 11th and 12th graders in New York City.
 The program does not have a cost.
 There is an application to complete.

-Overall, there are many summer program opportunities for high school students.
-A large number of these programs have some type of for participants.
-However, there are some summer programs that are considered to be low-cost or even free.
+Overall, there are a variety of summer program opportunities for high school students.
+A large number of these programs have some type of cost associated with participation.
+However, there are some summer programs that are considered to be low-cost or free.
+These programs may by sponsored by a college or the college may have received funding from an outside source.
 It often takes some research to find low-cost summer programs of interest.

-If a student finds a program of interest that is cost prohibitive, it can be helpful to speak with an official program representatives to explain the situation and inquire about options.
-Students can also check to see if local colleges offer commuter-based programs, which can be less expensive without the housing costs.
-Students can also check at their school, often with a school counselor, to discuss recommendations for summer opportunities.
+If a student finds a program of interest that is cost prohibitive, it can sometimes be helpful to speak with an official program representatives to explain the situation and inquire about options.
+Students can also check to see if local colleges offer commuter-based programs, which tend to be less expensive than those with a housing cost.
+Students can also check at their school, often with a school counselor, to seek recommendations for summer opportunities.

 It is also important to note that there are many different activities that high school students can engage in during the summer.
-As a result, if a student cannot find a structured summer program that aligns with their goals and finances, they may want to consider engaging in other productive alternatives for the summer.
+As a result, if a student cannot find a structured summer program that aligns with their goals, interests, and finances, they may opt to pursue other productive alternatives during the summer months.